Data protection

 👥 Affected: Visitors to the website

-📓 Processed data: IP address, time of website visit, browser used and other data.
-More details can be found below or from the web hosting provider used.
+📓 Data processed: IP address, time of website visit, browser used and other data.
+You can find more details below or from the web hosting provider used.

-📅 Duration of storage: depends on the respective provider, but usually 2 weeks
+📅 Storage period: depends on the provider, but usually 2 weeks

 ⚖️ Legal basis: Art.
-6 Para.
+6 para.
 1 lit.f GDPR (legitimate interests)

 What is web hosting?